 Cairo, Ill., Sept.
-25 .- Fire here early today destroyed manufacturing proptoday destroyed manufacturing prop-erty valued at \$125,000.
-The flames started in the office building of the Kelly Brothers' Lumber company, de-stroyed it and the lumber yard of the firm, and also consumed the plant of the Three States Implement company and several houses.
+25 .- Fire here early today destroyed manufacturing proptoday destroyed maintractions prop-erty valued at \$125,000.
+The fiames started in the office building of the Kelly Brothers' Lumber company, de-stroyed it and the lumber yard of the firm, and also consumed the plant of the Three States Implement company ord several houses. and several houses.